LorisSigrist/zocker/README.md

 ### `.setDepthLimit`
-Allows you to set the maximum depth of cyclic data.
+Set the maximum depth of cyclic data.
 Defaults to 5.

 ### `.setSeed`
-Allows you to set the seed for the random number generator.
+Set the seed for the random number generator.
 This ensures that the generation process is repeatable.
 If you don't set a seed, a random one will be chosen.

 ### `.generate`
 Executes the generation process.
 Returns the generated data that matches the schema provided to `zocker`.